taehunlee990803/taehunlee990803.github.io/projects.md

 ## Projects

+### AI-driven Virtual Casino Host Project (March 2024 - April 2024)

+**Overview**: This project involves the development of an AI-driven Virtual Casino Host using OpenAI's API.
+The goal is to create a system that tracks players' gaming activity, analyzes their behavior and preferences, and tailors offers to encourage increased activity at the casino.
+The project is undertaken by students of the Multidisciplinary Design Program at the University of Michigan, in collaboration with the MotorCity Casino marketing group.
+It aims to enhance marketing communication customization and implement AI-driven strategies for increased engagement.

+**Technologies**: OpenAI API, Python, Data Analysis, AI & Machine Learning, NLP

+**Key Achievements**:
+- Conducted thorough user interviews and literature reviews to understand current business processes and relevant forecasting techniques.
+- Utilized the OpenAI API and Python to develop and extend an existing AI model capable of generating tailored offers based on players' gaming data.
+- Developed a full system prototype including a database and a basic front-end/UI, automating existing "high touch" marketing processes and allowing for the management of a larger number of customers.
+- Implemented basic functionality for generating and sending informational emails based on criteria from the Casino Marketing Department.
+- Refined the prototype and AI model based on stakeholder feedback and operational testing, connecting to Microsoft platform data streams for ongoing data collection.
+- Incorporated functionality for generating individualized text for emails and suggesting clients for specific promotions, aiming for a high level of personalized engagement.

 ### MapReduce Framework Project  (March 2024 - April 2024)

 **Overview**: Developed a Python-based MapReduce framework, drawing inspiration from Google's original MapReduce paper.
 This project focuses on executing MapReduce programs with distributed processing across a cluster of computers, encompassing AWS EMR, Google Dataproc, or Microsoft Azure's HDInsight.
 It aims to delve into the core aspects of distributed systems, fault tolerance, concurrency using OS-provided facilities (such as threads and processes), and networking via sockets.